-- Date, time and address of the incident. - · Copies of two pieces of identification at least one of which includes a photo to allow the BBC to clearly recognise the applicant; this may be a driving licence, birth certificate, passport, rent book or utilities bill. - If a person is making a request on behalf of the data subject, they will also need to provide evidence that they have the data subject's consent to act on their behalf.
+Date, time and address of the incident.

-- A further recent photograph of the requester in order that they can be identified in the footage requested.
-(Although this is not necessary when the footage required is of damage to the person's property, e.g. an accident in a BBC car park in which case the link between the individual and the property will have to be provided). - A £10 cheque made out to the BBC for subject access request fee. - A copy of the registration documents if the individual requires footage of his/her vehicle. - If you receive an initial request for CCTV footage make a record of it and contact the authorised person within Facilities Management [3] to require retention of the relevant footage, pending receipt of the formal request.
-Please also advise the IPC Team of the request and any details of the requester and action taken to date. - As soon as Facilities Management become aware of a request for CCTV footage it is the responsibility of the authorised person within Facilities Management to ensure the secure retention of the data if it exists, in an appropriate format for later assessment of disclosure. - 4.
-Once the formal request has been received by IPC, along with the necessary details and payment, IPC will advise the person that the BBC has 40 days within which to respond to the request.
-IPC will also confirm the details with Facilities Management including whether or not CCTV data is available. - 5.
-The BBC Investigation Service, having concluded that the application before them is justified, will request from the authorised person within Facilities Management, the release to them of the relevant footage.
-On request from the BBC, the authorised person within Facilities Management will ensure the safe provision of the CCTV data in accordance with the agreed process and format. - 6.
-If it is decided that disclosure is justified then the authorised person in Facilities Management should be advised that the data shall be retained to enable disclosure.
-If it is decided that disclosure is not justified then the authorised person in Facilities Management should be advised to retain the data as normal.
-Facilities Management will only destroy the data after authorisation from the department giving the original instruction on retention.
+- Copies of two pieces of identification at least one of which includes a photo to allow the BBC to clearly recognise the applicant; this may be a driving licence, birth certificate, passport, rent book or utilities bill. - If a person is making a request on behalf of the data subject, they will also need to provide evidence that they have the data subject's consent to act on their behalf. - A further recent photograph of the requester in order that they can be identified in the footage requested.
+(Although this is not necessary when the footage required is of damage to the person's property, e.g. an accident in a BBC car park in which case the link between the individual and the property will have to be provided). - A £10 cheque made out to the BBC for subject access request fee. - A copy of the registration documents if the individual requires footage of his/her vehicle. - If you receive an initial request for CCTV footage make a record of it and contact the authorised person within Facilities Management to ring-fence the relevant BBC data, pending receipt of the formal request.
+Please also advise the IPC Team of the request and any details of the requester and action taken to date. - Once the formal request has been received by IP&C, along with the necessary details and payment, IP&C will advise the person that the BBC has 40 days within which to respond to the request.
+IP&C will also confirm the details with Facilities Management including whether or not the BBC data is available.